collective/collective.relationhelpers/README.rst

 Inspect relations
 -----------------

-There is a view ``http://localhost:8080/Plone/@@relationinfo`` that allows you to inspect all relations in your site:
+There is a controlpanel ``http://localhost:8080/Plone/@@inspect_relations`` that allows you to inspect all relations in your site:

 .. image:: https://raw.githubusercontent.com/collective/collective.relationhelpers/master/docs/relationinfo.png